London Lions (basketball): Move to London

 Lions changed their colours from their traditional purple and gold to black, silver and white.
 The season was curtailed prematurely due to the COVID-19 pandemic, with no champions being named.

 European debut

-In the 2020–21 season, the Lions played in European competition for the first time in club history.
+In the 2020–21 season, the Lions played in a European competition for the first time in club history.
 They were confirmed to have a spot in the qualifying rounds for the fifth season of the Basketball Champions League (BCL). however they failed to qualify for the tournament proper, losing 77–73 to Neptūnas in the single game qualifying tie.

+London Lions were acquired by 777 Partners, after they purchased the club from Macaulay, ending his 27-year ownership.
+777 Partners also purchased 45% of the British Basketball League (BBL) for £7m in December 2021.
+The balance of BBL is owned by the 10 clubs that compete in the BBL, including London, therefore, effectively 777 controls the BBL.

 In the 2021–22 season, the Lions made their debut in the FIBA Europe Cup, which meant their debut in the group phase of a European competition.
 On 13 October 2021, the Lions beat Donar Groningen away to register their first-ever European win.

+EuroCup debut

+In the 2022–23 season the London Lions appeared in the Eurocup for the first time, reaching the playoffs but being knocked out in the first round.

+In the 2023–24 season the Lions went further, reaching the semi-finals of Europe's second-tier competition, becoming the first British team to do so.
+The Lions were beaten by heavy tournament favourites Paris Basketball.

+In June 2024, it was confirmed that Lions would be omitted from the 2024-25 EuroCup season due to the club's uncertain financial stability, while later it was revealed that the club was at risk of bankruptcy.
+In August 2024, it was announced that Lithuanian tech company Tesonet, shareholder of BC Žalgiris as well, acquired the club from 777 Partners.
+The Žalgiris Group would provide a three-month loan to cover "essential costs".